TerenceCYJ/4DContrast/README.md

 ```

 ## License
-Contrastive Scene Contexts is relased under the MIT License.
+4DContrast is relased under the MIT License.
 See the LICENSE file for more details.